-If only a few raters we can do the analysis for 2 raters at a time and repeat it.
+If more than 2 raters, we can do the analysis for 2 raters at a time and repeat it.

 To diagnose where the problems are run the metric for all of them, and then each pair of raters.

 They grouped statements in to 3 categories.
 Positive statements (I love swimming), neutral statements (swimming is OK fun), negative statements (I hate swimming).
 This is represented in the Categories (i) column.